andrew/ultimate-awesome/README.md

 - [awesome-live-streaming](https://github.com/NextNextStep/awesome-live-streaming) - A curated collection of the best tools, utilities and goodies for live streamers. .
 - [awesome-bazel](https://github.com/nicolov/awesome-bazel) - A curated list of resources for the Bazel build system.
 - [awesome-rust-talks](https://github.com/nikitaignatov/awesome-rust-talks) - Collection of talks and articles about Rust programming language.
+- [awesome-rag-study](https://github.com/nluninja/awesome-rag-study) - A curated collection of papers, frameworks, tools, and resources on Retrieval-Augmented Generation (RAG).
+Maintained for students of the Text Mining and Data Visualization course as a starting point for thesis research.
 - [awesome](https://github.com/nxame/awesome) - My starred awesome repos.
 - [awesome-dkg](https://github.com/nzt48/awesome-dkg) -  A curated list of awesome projects and resources related to the Decentralized Knowledge Graph (DKG). .
 - [awesome-multimodal-data-recipe](https://github.com/OpenRaiser/awesome-multimodal-data-recipe) - Curated collection of multimodal data synthesis methods, covering papers, datasets, and best practices for vision-language model training.